Lars Vilks Muhammad drawings controversy: International reactions

 On the same day, the Organisation of the Islamic Conference (OIC), an inter-governmental organization which represents 57 Muslim countries, issued a statement where it strongly condemned the publishing of blasphemous caricatures of Muhammad by Swedish artist Lars Vilks in the Nerikes Allehanda newspaper.
-The secretary-general of OIC, Ekmeleddin İhsanoğlu, further called on the Swedish government to take "immediate punitive actions against the artist and the publishers of the cartoon and asked for their unqualified apology".
+The secretary-general of OIC, Ekmeleddin İhsanoğlu, further urged the Swedish government to take "immediate punitive measures against the artist and the publishers of the cartoon and demanded for their unqualified apology".

-On 31 August, supporters from Islamic parties in Pakistan burned the Swedish flag in the city of Lahore.
+On 31 August, supporters from Islamist parties in Pakistan burned the Swedish flag in the city of Lahore.
 In Karachi, others torched an effigy of the Swedish Prime Minister to protest the cartoon.

-On 1 September, the Afghan newspaper Kabul Times published a statement by religious scholars, imams and the Afghan Ministry of Islamic Guidance.
-The statement said that "The sold-out enemies of Islam draw the cartoon of the respected Prophet of Islam once more.
+On 1 September, the Afghan newspaper Kabul Times featured a statement by religious scholars, imams and the Afghan Ministry of Islamic Guidance.
+The statement denounced the statement and said that "The sold-out enemies of Islam draw the cartoon of the respected Prophet of Islam once more.
 This has disturbed the Islamic world and aroused the indignation of all Muslims".
-The statement demanded those responsible be handed over to a court for prosecution and punishment.
+The statement called for those responsible be handed over to a court for prosecution and punishment.

-On 3 September, the Egyptian Ministry of Religious Endowments condemned the publication, saying that "such an irresponsible act is not conducive to friendly ties between the Islamic world and the west".
-On the same day, also the Jordanian government condemned the publication.
+On 3 September, the Egyptian Ministry of Religious Endowments issued a strong condemnation, saying that "such an irresponsible act is not conducive to friendly ties between the Islamic world and the west".
+On the same day, also the Jordanian government also expressed its outrage.
 A spokesperson for the government said that "The publication of this cartoon, which seeks to attack the character of the Prophet Mohammed, is unacceptable, rejected and condemned".